Healthcare expenditure statistics

 Healthcare expenditure – methodology

-Commission Regulation (EU) 2015/359 of 4 March 2015 implementing Regulation (EC) No 1338/2008 as regards statistics on healthcare expenditure and financing paves the way for healthcare expenditure data collection according to SHA 2011 methodology.
-The Regulation applies to data from reference year 2014 onwards and hence the information for the most recent years shown in this article presents a harmonised set of data based on this methodology.
+Commission Regulation (EU) 2015/359 of 4 March 2015 implementing Regulation (EC) No 1338/2008 as regards statistics on healthcare expenditure and financing is the legal basis for data collection according to SHA 2011 methodology for healthcare expenditure.
+The regulation applies to data from reference year 2014 to 2020 and therefore the information for the most recent years shown in this article presents a harmonised set of data based on this methodology.

 Statistics on healthcare expenditure are documented in a background article which provides more information on the scope of the data, the legal framework, the methodology employed, as well as related concepts and definitions.